reetasingh/CKAD-Bookmarks/README.md

 import bookmarks file named kubernetes.io.html directly in chrome browser

 ```
-Bookmark is sorted alphabetically and the links take to exact code to copy
+Bookmark is sorted alphabetically and the links take to exact code to copy.

+# If you like this repo please star it